A cough in children is a reflex to clear the airway of mucus and irritants. Most are not serious and tend to be self limiting.

 The ENT doctors see both adults and children.
 Many patients sees the ENT doctor for nose and cough symptoms which make them suitable as doctor for cough.
 The ENT chronic cough specialist will have to take a detailed history, performed endoscopy of the nose to determine if there is allergy or infection of the sinus.
 Allergy tests and radiological investigations may be required by the chronic cough specialists to determine the underlying cause.

 Chronic cough should not be left untreated as they can be very distressing to the individual and the family.
 In children, persistent cough may prevent them from attending child care or school for fear that they may be contagious.
-Do seek advice from the doctor for cough or chronic cough specialist if the cough is persistent.
+Do seek advice from the doctor for cough or chronic cough specialist if the cough is persistent and seek child cough treatment.